 I met with an executive management team recently to discuss their commitment to developing themselves as a high performing team.
-During that discussion, one of the executives responded to something…Continue
+During that discussion, one of the executives responded to something another executive had said and their response left me thinking that…Continue

 Added by Joe Watkins on August 31, 2015 at 15:00 — No Comments